Friedrich Nietzsche (1844-1900), in his book Daybreak (1881), wrote:

 (3) We should endure solitude if we are to truly read in order to encounter greatness and expand our self.

 Harold Bloom, in his classic The Western Canon (Harcourt Brace, 1992), wrote: “Aesthetic criticism returns us to the autonomy of imaginative literature and the sovereignty of the solitary soul, the reader not as a person in society but as the deep self, our ultimate inwardness” (10).
 Here Bloom is reacting against those “resenters of aesthetic value” (518) who make the study of literature a means to some social or political reform.
-He hopes to inspire people to read literature for its inherent worth and approach it on its own terms.
+He hopes to inspire people to approach literature aesthetically, that is, for its inherent worth and on its own terms.
 Such a person “does not read for easy pleasure or to expiate social guilt, but to enlarge a solitary existence” (518).
 Thus the means to enlarging one’s solitary existence, one’s “ultimate inwardness”, is through reading which is “a lonely activity and does not teach anyone to be a better citizen” (519).
 What then does it teach?

 “Traditions tell us that the free and solitary self writes in order to overcome mortality.
-I think that the self, in its quest to be free and solitary, ultimate reads with on aim only: to confront greatness.
+I think that the self, in its quest to be free and solitary, ultimate reads with one aim only: to confront greatness.
 That confrontation scarcely masks the desire to join greatness, which is the basis for the aesthetic experience once called the Sublime; the quest for transcendence of limits.
 Our common fate is age, sickness, death, oblivion.
 Our common hope, tenuous but persistent, is for some version of survival.
 Confronting greatness as we read is an intimate and expansive process and has never been much in critical vogue.
 Now, more than ever, it is out of fashion, when the quest for freedom and solitude is being condemned as politically incorrect, selfish, and not appropriate to our anguished society.”
 (523-4)

 Reading isn’t so much about teaching as it is about having an encounter with greatness that can make us greater.
 It is essentially about having an aesthetic experience of the sublime that allows us to transcend our limitations.
 For Bloom, this greatness can be accessed by reading the Western Canon; and “the Western Canon is Shakespeare and Dante.
 Beyond them, it is what they absorbed and what absorbs them” (521).
 He argues that “the literary canon does not baptize us into culture; it does not make us free of cultural anxiety.
 Rather, it confirms our cultural anxieties, yet helps us give them form and coherence” (526-527).
 Unfortunately, many people can only encounter such greatness indirectly due to the “cheerleading for various social and political crusades” that accompany them.
 Or, what is worse, “the artifacts of popular culture replace the difficult artifices of great writers as the material for instruction” for a “culture of universal access” (519-520).
 One thinks here of the many books and lessons that replace the beauty and sublimity of classic works with the uninspired yet digestible media with which students are already familiar.